 Where applicable and in a manner consistent with Bonneville's Tariff, Bonneville may apply the "or" test to recover new transmission facility costs.
 Under the "or" test, Bonneville compares the "incremental cost" rate for transmission service to Bonneville's embedded cost rate, and charges the requesting customer the higher of the two rates.
 The application of the "or" test generally protects all other customers from costs they would otherwise bear due to the integration costs of the new facilities.
 Bonneville studies and upgrades the Federal Transmission System to meet the Region's emerging commercial needs for expanded transmission service under its Tariff.
 For Network Integration service requests, Bonneville generally employs a cluster approach wherein it aggregates pending requests for transmission service in order to study and otherwise evaluate the new transmission facilities that it would have to construct to provide that service.
-Bonneville employs this process to help ensure that it would accurately identify plans of service for serving new requests, recover the costs of any new transmission facilities that are constructed, and avoid stranded transmission investments.
-Bonneville is reviewing its expansion process and may implement changes to enhance the process in the future.
+Bonneville employs this process to help ensure that it will accurately identify plans of service for serving new requests, recover the costs of any new transmission facilities that are constructed, and avoid stranded transmission investments.

 Bonneville's transmission system investment plan is subject to change.
-Bonneville is unable to predict the cost of new investments for the integration of new generation or to meet customers' new transmission service requests, the amount of transmission that customers will actually commit to, or the extent to which Bonneville will fund such investments through customer advances of funds, borrowing from the United States Treasury, or Non-Federal Debt, such as lease-purchases.
+Bonneville is unable to predict the cost of new investments for the integration of new generation or to meet customers' new transmission service requests, the amount of transmission that customers will actually commit to, or the extent to which Bonneville will fund such investments through customer advances of funds, borrowing from the United States Treasury, or Non-Federal Debt (that relates to various arrangements to meet Bonneville's capital program which involve debt issued by third parties, the repayment of which is secured by Bonneville financial commitments), such as lease-purchases.
 For a discussion of the applicability of FERC's cost allocation methodology under Order 1000 (as hereinafter defined), see "-Bonneville's Participation in Regional Transmission Planning."